xavierleroy/cryptokit/README.md

 ## Performance

-If you configure with the options `--enable-tests --enable-bench`, then do `make test`, a simple benchmark is performed and shows the speed of various operations from this library.
+If you run `dune exec test/speedtest.exe`, a simple benchmark is performed and shows the speed of various operations from this library.